skishp/HighPerformanceComputing/session11/exercise/README.md

 ```
 In addition, it might be helpful to add an assertion using assert that makes sure that the ranges of the submatrix are restricted to the ranges of the matrix it is derived from.

-## Soltuion 03
+## Solution 03
 1. In the first problem, if we pass 1, then the template function is instantiated with the template type parameter T set to int.
 Which means that our Matrix is now of type int.
 Expressions like `A.m` or `A(i,j)` won't work anymore.
 2. It is possible to have MatrixView object which is constructed from another MatrixView object as the constructor just expects dimensions, a pointer to the data, and the increments.
-Note: Here we have to becareful that the MatrixViews object do not outlive the associated storage which is maintained by the original Matrix object.
+Note: Here we have to be careful that the MatrixViews object do not outlive the associated storage which is maintained by the original Matrix object.

 The implementation for the other task is found in matrix_class13.cpp The output is given in exercise03.png

 ## Exercise 04
-The `GMP` library (GMP is an acronym of GNU multiple precision library) provides numerical types with arbitrar precisions.
-The library provides, among other types, a class named `mpq_class` for rational numbers where the numerator and denominator are maintained as a seperated integer values of arbitrary precision.
+The `GMP` library (GMP is an acronym of GNU multiple precision library) provides numerical types with arbitrary precisions.
+The library provides, among other types, a class named `mpq_class` for rational numbers where the numerator and denominator are maintained as a separated integer values of arbitrary precision.
 * Adapt `print_value` such that rational numbers are supported as well.
 * Add a template function `scale_matrix` that multiplies all elements of a matrix with given value.
 Use this function wen you test your programs with rational numbers.
 * Test wether a `fmt::printf` based variant would work for rational numbers out of the box.